Mrrvm/os_lusiadas_2/content/grounds.md

 ![[WhatsApp Image 2025-05-22 at 15.52.43 (1).jpeg]]
 ![[WhatsApp Image 2025-05-22 at 15.52.43.jpeg]]

 Regarding [[Os Lusíadas]], I am still unsure on how procede in terms of chapters, or if and how to relate each chapter (called *canto*) to which texts I am sourcing.
-As of now, I have been dissecting what each stanza means and which relations I can find, but also just cutting-out from the first chapter and see what that can organically bring.
+As of now, I have been dissecting what each stanza means and which relations I can find, but also just cutting from the first chapter and see what that can organically bring.

 ![[WhatsApp Image 2025-05-22 at 15.52.43 (2).jpeg]]